WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work proves the feasibility and opens up great possibilities of using generative AI methods for enhancing WiFi indoor imaging.
-This is a research area traditionally dominant by physicists solving wave equations.
-The introduction of generative AI into this research area solves the long existing challenges of ill-posedness, non-linearity and non-certainty in such problems.
-The proposed WiFi-GEN network outperforms the traditional physical method by roughly 3 times in terms of shape reconstruction accuracy, and also provides higher resolution and larger imaging DOI.
-Real-life experiments in a laboratory prove that a pre-trained model can adept to practical environments with slightly different pre-assumptions.
+This work demonstrates the feasibility of applying generative AI to WiFi-based indoor imaging, a domain traditionally dominated by physics-based wave equation solutions.
+By addressing challenges of ill-posedness, non-linearity, and uncertainty, WiFi-GEN achieves about threefold higher shape reconstruction accuracy, higher resolution, and larger DoI compared with physical methods.
+Laboratory experiments further confirm that a pre-trained model generalizes well to real environments with different signal conditions.
+Future work will explore scaling to larger environments, handling richer object categories, and integrating multimodal sensing.